-Kids will be more eager to think critically if their opinions are received by their parents with a sense of openness and respect – no matter how outlandish their opinions are or how much they differ from your own.
+Kids will be more eager to think critically if their opinions are received with a sense of openness and respect.
+No matter how outlandish their opinions are or how much they differ from your own.

 That’s not to say that parents can’t ask questions, even challenging ones, to help kids refine their opinions.
 But a general sense of acceptance is key to encouraging kids to continue to think critically.

 Knowing how to be an effective communicator is a life skill that can serve one well, both in work and in private life.